1.3 Coulomb’s Law

 at an angle of

-that is, 58^{\circ} above the -x-axis, as shown in the diagram.
+that is, above the -axis, as shown in the diagram.

 Significance

-Notice that when we substituted the numerical values of the charges, we did not include the negative sign of either q_2 or q_3.
-Recall that negative signs on vector quantities indicate a reversal of direction of the vector in question.
+Notice that when we substituted the numerical values of the charges, we did not include the negative sign of either or Recall that negative signs on vector quantities indicate a reversal of direction of the vector in question.
 But for electric forces, the direction of the force is determined by the types (signs) of both interacting charges; we determine the force directions by considering whether the signs of the two charges are the same or are opposite.
 If you also include negative signs from negative charges when you substitute numbers, you run the risk of mathematically reversing the direction of the force you are calculating.
 Thus, the safest thing to do is to calculate just the magnitude of the force, using the absolute values of the charges, and determine the directions physically.

 It’s also worth noting that the only new concept in this example is how to calculate the electric forces; everything else (getting the net force from its components, breaking the forces into their components, finding the direction of the net force) is the same as force problems you have done earlier.